NASA's Opportunity Rover Declared Dead After Record-Breaking 15 Years on Mars

 Scientists consider this the end of an era, now that Opportunity and Spirit are both gone.

-Opportunity was the fifth of eight spacecraft to successfully land on Mars so far, all belonging to NASA.
-Only two remain working: the nuclear-powered Curiosity rover, prowling around since 2012, and the recently arrived InSight, which just this week placed a heat-sensing, self-hammering probe on the dusty red surface to burrow deep into the planet like a mole.
+Opportunity was the fifth of eight spacecraft to successfully land on Mars, all belonging to NASA.
+Only two are still working: the nuclear-powered Curiosity rover, prowling around since 2012, and the recently arrived InSight, which just this week placed a heat-sensing, self-hammering probe on the dusty red surface to burrow into the planet like a mole.

 Three more landers — from the U.S., China and Europe — are due to launch next year.

-Bridenstine said the overriding goal is to search for evidence of past or even present microbial life at Mars and find suitable locations to send astronauts, perhaps in the 2030s.
+NASA Administrator Jim Bridenstine said the overriding goal is to search for evidence of past or even present microbial life at Mars and find suitable locations to send astronauts, perhaps in the 2030s.

-“Here’s, I think, an important thing to remember,” Bridenstine told the AP.
-“There are a lot more missions to be done and there are a lot more discoveries to be made.
-And while it is sad that we move from one mission to the next, it’s really all part of one big objective.”
+“While it is sad that we move from one mission to the next, it’s really all part of one big objective,” he said.